-- An introduction meeting for the new committee members. - Approval of 2020-21 annual report and accounts. - Adoption of the fund's governance decision making matrix. - Updated the fund's risk management policy and agreed the process for the creation of the risk register. - Implementation of the agreed rebalancing of the fund's equity allocation to include passive management. - Procurement and contract management activities. - Knowledge and understanding requirements and activities. - Regular updates on the ACCESS pool.
+- The completion of the 2022 actuarial valuation of the fund, including adoption of the updated funding strategy statement. - Approval of the draft 2021-22 annual report and accounts, and regular updates on the progress of the much-delayed external audit. - Adoption of the fund's updated communications policy. - Implementation of the decision to switch the fund's UK Equity portfolio fund manager. - Consideration of the fund's response to the government's consultation on climate change risk reporting - Reports from the board on the fund's risk register. - Procurement and contract management activities. - Knowledge and understanding requirements and activities. - Regular updates on the ACCESS pool.